Create and configure a package

 Resource allocation

-Rex automatically assigns more resources as guest count goes up.
-You set the max guests per resource plus a min/max for the whole booking.
+RecommendedRex automatically assigns more resources as guest count goes up.
+You set the Max Guests on Resource plus a min/max for the whole booking.
 Best for activities where each resource has a real capacity limit.

 Best for: Bowling lanes, golf bays, anything where one resource holds a small group and large parties need to split.

-Fixed
+Fixed Number

 Best for: Private rooms, single-resource experiences where the price doesn't change with party size.

-Guest chooses
+Guest Chooses

 Best for: When guests need explicit control — "how many lanes do you want?"